Isaurus

 Isaurus is a genus of the cnidarian phylum within the family of Zoanthidae.

 Distribution

 Commonly found in the outer edges and water-break zones of reefs around Belize and Fiji, but has been observed at sublittoral zones near Australia.

+Isaurus cliftoni is known from Australia.

 Reproduction

 Polyps tend to be solitary or in small clusters and tend to only open at night.